gitjeff05/jupyterlab-minimalist-image/README.md

   - The Dockerfiles and startup scripts are long and somewhat difficult to follow
   - The images arguably violate the [best practice of decoupling](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#decouple-applications) (e.g., by including packages like inkscape, emacs, vim, git)
-  - The base image chain is complex (e.g., to extend `jupyter/scipy-notebook`, one must have working knowledge of:
+  - The base image chain is complex (e.g., to extend `jupyter/scipy-notebook`, one must have understand the base image hierarchy and their scripts:
     - `ubuntu:focal`
       - `jupyter/base-notebook`
         - `jupyter/minimal-notebook`